Natural Resources

 Climatic features

-This area falls under the humid, mesothermal climate classification (Thornwaite, 1948).
-Precipitation is fairly evenly distributed throughout the year, with little or no water deficiency during any season.
-The average annual precipitation in most of this area is 45 to 55 inches.
-It increases to the south.
+MLRA 128 falls under the humid, mesothermal climate classification (Thornthwaite, 1948).
+Precipitation is evenly distributed throughout the year, with little or no water deficiency during any season.
+Average annual precipitation ranges from 45 to 55 inches per year in most areas, but precipitation increases to the south.
 Maximum precipitation occurs in midwinter and midsummer, and the minimum occurs in autumn.
 Most rainfall occurs as high-intensity, convective thunderstorms.
 Snowfall may occur in winter.
 Average annual temperatures range from 46 to 70 degrees F, increasing to the south.
 The freeze-free period averages 205 days and is longest in the southern part of the area and shortest at higher elevations to the north.
 The growing season corresponds to climate.
 Local climate can be variable and microclimates factor into the distribution of plants.
 In general, topographic features such as slope aspect, landform, steepness, and position of the ridges and valleys are important site variables in the distribution of vegetation across the landscape (Martin, 1989).

 Table 3.
 Representative climatic features